wml20/hai/README.md

 # HAI (HIL-based Augmented ICS) Security Dataset
-The HAI dataset was collected from a realistic industiral control system (ICS) testbed augmented with a Hardware-In-the-Loop (HIL) simulator that emulates steam-turbine power generation and pumped-storage hydropower generation.
+The HAI dataset was collected from a realistic industrial control system (ICS) testbed augmented with a hardware-in-the-loop (HIL) simulator that emulates steam-turbine power generation and pumped-storage hydropower generation.

-Click [here](https://github.com/icsdataset/hai/blob/master/hai_dataset_technical_details_v2.0.pdf) to find out more about HAI dataset.
+Click [here](https://github.com/icsdataset/hai/blob/master/hai_dataset_technical_details_v2.0.pdf) to find out more about the HAI dataset.
 > Please e-mail us [here](mailto:hkshin721@nsr.re.kr?subject=[GitHub-HAI]%20) if you have any questions about the dataset.

 ## Contents